2021 Twitter logo - blue.png

 This article assumes you know how to use Hugo bundles and Hugo inline shortcodes.

-To learn about image processing in Hugo, see gohugo.io/content-management/image-processing/.
+To learn about processing images in Hugo, see gohugo.io/content-management/image-processing/.

 On